RelationalAI SDK for Java

 Json.print(oacList, 4);

-This is how to get details for a specific OAuth client, identified by the string id
+You can get details for a specific OAuth client, identified by the string id

 var rsp = client.getOAuthClient(String id);